rmflight/journal/noom_related/Mega YBP.md

 I want to sleep to help my mind and body rest properly

 I want to have good ways of coping with stress that don't involve yelling at others or storm eating

+I need to move more to keep my mind and body healthy, and avoid injuries.